A reference guide to Hungarian grammar, designed with English-speakers in mind

 • Budapestről jövök.
 I am coming from Budapest.

-• Magyarországról vagyok.
-I am from Hungary (i.e. I am Hungarian).
+• Magyarországról jöttem tegnap.
+I came from Hungary yesterday.

 Essentially any three dimensional object that has an inside, such as a box or waldrobe, uses this triad.